SSWConsulting/SSW.Rules.Content/rules/warn-then-call/rule.md

 **Tip:** The [follow-up effectively](/follow-up-effectively) rule will help you remember to call.

-### 🔴 Blocked - What if can't reach the person for a whole day?
+### ❌ Blocked - What if you are blocked and can't reach the person for a whole day?

-If you couldn't get hold of the person, and a decision needs to be made, you should write your recommendation, get a [cross-approval](/cross-approvals) and inform them.
+If you couldn't get hold of the person, and a decision needs to be made (aka blocked), you should write your recommendation, get a [cross-approval](/cross-approvals) and inform them.

 ::: greybox
 "Tried to call with no luck.
-Since I'm blocked, I will move ahead with {{ THE RECOMMENDATION }} tomorrow.
+Since I'm ❌ blocked, I will move ahead with {{ THE RECOMMENDATION }} tomorrow.
 (checked by {{ APPROVER }}).
 Please get back to me if you prefer another way."
 :::